azerion/bluestack-sdk-android/Home.md

 Gradle:

-  The available librairies via Maven are :
+  You can use Maven for following libs :

     - Google-Play-Services
     - Android-Support